CNugteren/CLBlast/README.md

 Half precision (fp16)
 -------------

-The half-precison fp16 format is a 16-bits floating-point data-type.
+The half-precision fp16 format is a 16-bits floating-point data-type.
 Some OpenCL devices support the `cl_khr_fp16` extension, reducing storage and bandwidth requirements by a factor 2 compared to single-precision floating-point.
 In case the hardware also accelerates arithmetic on half-precision data-types, this can also greatly improve compute performance of e.g. level-3 routines such as GEMM.
 Devices which can benefit from this are among others Intel GPUs, ARM Mali GPUs, and NVIDIA's latest Pascal GPUs.
 Half-precision is in particular interest for the deep-learning community, in which convolutional neural networks can be processed much faster at a minor accuracy loss.

 Since there is no half-precision data-type in C or C++, OpenCL provides the `cl_half` type for the host device.
 Unfortunately, internally this translates to a 16-bits integer, so computations on the host using this data-type should be avoided.
 For convenience, CLBlast provides the `clblast_half.h` header (C99 and C++ compatible), defining the `half` type as a short-hand to `cl_half` and the following basic functions: